 Skip to main content

-4. Copy it immediately — the value cannot be retrieved again after the page is closed; if lost, you must regenerate
+4. Copy the generated value immediately.
+It cannot be viewed again after the page is closed.

 export QODER_PERSONAL_ACCESS_TOKEN="<your-qoder-personal-access-token>"